miketianchen/MDA_image_captioning/docs/proposal.md

     baseline model (Fig. 4).
 The attention structure takes image features from the CNN convolutional layer and assigns weights to those features.
-Overall, it could act as moving the focus across the image so that the model can capture more details and produce a better caption (Xu et al. 2015; Zhang 2019).
+Overall, it could act as moving the focus across the image so that the model can capture more detail and produce a better caption (Xu et al. 2015; Zhang 2019).
 We will try this architecture and would expect this model to produce more detailed captions compared to the baseline.

 <img src="../imgs/model_2.png" alt="model_2" style="width:800px;" class="center"/>